 Wheaton College has adopted a policy which explains in detail the procedures used for compliance with provisions of the Act.
 Copies of the policy are available in the Registrar's Office.

-International students are an important part of the Wheaton College community.
-The International Student Office, located on the second floor of the Billy Graham Center, attempts to meet the needs and concerns of all international students on campus.
-A week of special orientation is required for international students who come from other than the North American continent.
+Graduate international students are an important part of the Wheaton College community.
+The Graduate Student Life Office, located on the second floor of the Billy Graham Center (BGC 228), attempts to meet the needs and concerns of the graduate international students on campus.
+International orientation is required for all international students holding an F-1 student visa and is highly recommended for anyone who comes from anywhere other than the North American continent.
 A varied program of cultural, social, spiritual, and academic activities is planned to give students maximum assistance in adjusting to life in the United States.
-Opportunities are provided for students to interact regularly with other internationals, as well as American students.
-Applicants having any questions are encouraged to correspond with the Director of International Student Services, who maintains correspondence with each student accepted.
+Opportunities are provided for students to interact regularly with other international students, as well as American students.
+For those holding an F-1 student visa, all U.S. Federal Immigration issues and maintenance are managed through this office, starting with the issuing of I-20s to advising on post graduation options.

 Membership in an academic community, particularly a Christian one, carries with it a unique and privileged responsibility.
 As a Christian institution, Wheaton seeks to relate biblical Christianity to academics, to cocurricular activities, to one's personal life, and to society in general.
 The goals of Wheaton College Graduate School stated earlier in the catalog, therefore, assume that a member is both committed to Christ and desirous of a meaningful educational experience in an evangelical context.
 The student, by virtue of enrollment, agrees to accept the Community Covenant as a member of the campus community.